damiendart/robotinaponcho/src/yassg/notes/phpstorm-setup.md

 - Check that PhpStorm is aware of all available PHP CLI interpreters in *Languages & Frameworks* → *PHP* in the *Settings* window.
-- If using PhpStorm 2020.3 or later, if the option is available sync the IDE theme with the OS (on macOS change the preferred light theme to *macOS Light*).
-Otherwise, use the Darcula theme throughout.
+- Set the IDE theme to Darcula or Dark, depending on whether you’re using the existing UI or the New UI Beta.
 - Set the editor font to [Iosekva][] Term.
 - Set default visual guides at 72 and 78 characters.
 - Set the *Project Opening*’s *Default directory*.